All Products

 When incremental synchronization is in the Failed or Paused state, you can click the Edit icon next to the current timestamp to modify the parameter configurations.

-For a Paused or Failed data migration project, you can enable the DDL/DML statistics feature to collect statistics on the database operations performed after this feature is enabled.
+For a data migration task in the Paused or Failed state, you can enable the DDL/DML statistics feature to collect statistics on the database operations performed after this feature is enabled.
 You can also view the specific information about incremental synchronization objects and the incremental synchronization performance.

-• The Synchronization Object Statistics tab displays the statistics about table-level DML statements executed for each incremental synchronization object in the current project.
-The numbers displayed in the Change Sum, Delete, Insert, and Update fields in the section above the Incremental Synchronization Objects tab are the sum of the corresponding columns on this tab.
+• The Synchronization Object Statistics tab displays the statistics about table-level DML statements executed for each incremental synchronization object in the current task.
+The numbers displayed in the Change Sum, Delete, Insert, and Update fields in the section above the Incremental Synchronization Objects tab are the sums of the corresponding columns on this tab.

 统计数量